Dana1257/odin-recipes/README.md

 This project will also allow me to practice using Git and Github.

 This has been an interesting project to work on.
+I learned a lot about how everything comes together to create a simple website.